 Welcome to my Jaguar XKR web site, all about my stunning Jaguar XKR with R features.

-The Jaguar XK8, and the XKR in particular, are simply sensational vehicles and this 2000 model in Anthracite (black metallic) with Oatmeal leather interior attracts more than its share of attention mainly due to its factory fitted “R features”, the enormous 20 inch BBS two piece alloy wheels that hold up each corner and the huge Jaguar branded Brembo brakes peeking through the wheel spokes.
+The Jaguar XK8, and the XKR in particular, are simply sensational vehicles and this 2000 model in Anthracite (black metallic) with Oatmeal leather interior attracts more than its share of attention mainly due to its factory fitted “R features”, the stunning 20 inch BBS two piece alloy wheels that hold up each corner and the huge Jaguar branded Brembo brakes peeking through the wheel spokes.

 Prior to the XKR I owned and restored a 1972 Jaguar E-Type V12.
 The XKR was Jaguar’s modern reincarnation of the classic E-Type and just like the “E” in its day, it provides a very fast and attractive supercar.
 However unlike the E-Type, the XKR is quite sophisticated and provides its powerful performance in a quiet and refined package.

 The Jaguar XKR is a pleasure to drive.
 It’s very quiet, very comfortable, stacked with standard luxury fittings that you expect from Jaguar and it has great road presence - it really stands out from the mundane family hacks and plastic performance “rice burners” that clog our roads.